SKhan1211/TheCurrencyTrader/README.md

 ## Future Features

-* Live streaming video feature where users can stream themselves trading or educating with a live chat, and possible donation options similar to Twitch TV
+* Live streaming video feature where users can stream themselves trading or educating with a live chat, and possible donation options similar to Twitch TV.